There may be frost on the ground but the dogs still love to walk, and the humans to chatter.

 Welcome to Greyhound Walks!

-Anyone with a greyhound or lurcher is more than welcome to join us, or anyone who would just like to walk out with greyhounds to see what great pets they make.
-Maybe even take one for a Test Drive!
+Anyone with a greyhound, lurcher or other sighthound is more than welcome to join us.
+If you don’t have a sighthound of your own, why not join one of our walks and see what great pets they make?
+You could even take one for a ‘Test Drive’!
 Just turn up on the day and you’ll be made very welcome.

-Money collected is used to help cover our running costs and primarily help needy Essex, Suffolk, Hertfordshire and Norfolk sighthounds through donations and grants.
-We also donate to other needy sighthound causes, (email our trustees for details on email@example.com).
+Although our walks are free, we do have a voluntary contributions bucket.
+Money collected is used to cover our running costs and help sighthounds in need, primarily in Essex, Suffolk, Norfolk and Hertfordshire, through donations and grants.
+We also donate to other needy sighthound causes.
+(Contact our trustees for more details.)

 Our aims are to:

-- support other greyhound and lurcher rehoming organisations who share our aims.
+support other greyhound and lurcher rehoming organisations who share our aims.